 On May 20-22, three churches will hear the stories and testimonies of those that have served our state and country through a special event "For God and Country."
 Highlighting a different speaker for each day, this free event focuses on encouragement and the redemptive power of Jesus' blood.
 Hardened criminals, war-touched veterans, relatives killed in bombings; these are just some of the tragedies which struck these three speakers.

 Max Gunn, the speaker for May 20, served the Texas Department of Public Safety for 37 years and retired as a Senior Corporal.
-During/p>... [continue]
+During his almost four decades of service he worked with Highway Patrol... [continue]

 The impact of Beach Reach stretching far beyond the small island

 by Kalie Lowrie on March 29, 2016 in feature